dracor-org/rusdracor/README.md

 done
 ```

-The API info page is at `https://dracor.org/api/corpus/rus/metadata.csv`.
+The API info page is at `https://dracor.org/api/info`.

 ## Simple Visualisation with R

 To have a first look at the distribution of the number of speakers per play over
-time, you could use R and respective libraries:
+time, you could feed the metadata table into R:

 ```
 library(data.table)